RajMahadev/keda-demo/README.md

 # keda-demo

-## Prerequisites

-* Have the prometheus-operator installed and configured to look for `ServiceMonitor`s in the `keda-demo` namespace.
-You can use the community

 ## Setup

-These are the steps required for setting up and running the demo.
+These are the steps required for setting up and running the demos.

 ### Fetch the Helm Repositories